Explaining Fullbody workouts

 As stated above.
 Multiplying your weekly volume with your weekly intensity will make up your workload.

-So frequency is also an important influencer for your weekly volume. says is more like a multiplier if you have a 2 split like me.
+So frequency is also an important influencer for your weekly volume.
+It is more like a multiplier if you have a 2 split like me.
 You can go 2 times a week to the gym one workout upper body one workout lower body.
 But you can also go 4, 5 or like me 6 times to the gym this will of course higher your weekly volume.
 So you have to be careful and lower your volume on some days.
 You can´t Squat with a for you relative high workload all days of your lower body part.
 If you hit the gym 2-3 times only for the lower muscle.
 So the advantage of such a high-frequency split is that you can train every muscle 2-3 times a week.
 But remember your split is not always related directly to your frequency.

 You could train your muscles 1-7 times a week with a full body workout.
 My recommendation would be 3 times a week with a full body workout.

 You could go somewhere between 2-7 times a week in the gym with a 2 split.
 My recommendation would be 4-6 training days.

 You could also go 3-7 times a week to the gym with a 3 split to hit every muscle group one to two times a week.
 My recommendation would be 5-6 training days.

 But which frequency makes sense.
-Science say that training a muscle 2 times a week to 3 times a week will produce best results in muscle growth.
+Science says that training a muscle 2 times a week to 3 times a week will produce best results in muscle growth.
 So some studies claim working out 1.5-2 times per week others claim 2.3-3 times per week.
 So 1.5 to 3 should be your sweet spot. shown in studies training a muscle twice a week has more advantages then once a week.
 Training over 3 times a week hasn‘t any advantages compared to training 3times a week.
-But your muscles would fatigue faster and on long view, you would overreach faster.
+But your muscles would fatigue faster and on the the long run, you would overreach faster.